liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/02-creating-the-screenlet-ui.markdown

 # Creating the Get Entries Screenlet's UI

-You can create the Screenlet's UI once you have the `EntryModel` class.
-Recall that in Liferay Screens for Android, you implement Views to create Screenlet UIs.
+Once you have the `EntryModel` class, you can create the Screenlet's UI.
+Recall that in Liferay Screens for Android, you create a Screenlet's UI by implementing a View.
 A View Model interface, layout XML, and View class comprise a View.
 Before creating these components, however, you should create a new package for them.
 Get started by creating a new package named `view` inside the `getentriesscreenlet` package.

 ## Creating the View Model Interface

-First, create the Screenlet's View Model interface.
+First, you need to create the Screenlet's View Model interface.
 You'll implement this interface when creating the View class.
 The View Model interface defines the methods the View class needs to control the UI.
 Create the interface `GetEntriesViewModel` inside the `view` package.
 Replace its contents with the following code: